NebelRebell/esx_migrate_for_doubled_plates/README.md

 ## FOR MY SCRIPT TO WORK YOU MUST DO THE NEXT STEP IN 3 DIFFERENT STEPS:
-1. DO NOT REMOVE THE id KEY
+## 1. IMPORT BEFORE.SQL ON ESSENTIALMODE ROOT TABLE
-2. USE MIGRATE COMMAND IN CMD (no players connected it's better)
+## 2. USE MIGRATE COMMAND IN CMD (no players connected it's better)
-3. AFTER YOU FINISHED REPLACING ALL THE PLATES YOU CAN REMOVE THE id KEY AND SET plate KEY AS PRIMARY
+## 3. AFTER YOU FINISHED REPLACING ALL THE PLATES IMPORT AFTER.SQL ON YOUR ESSENTIALMODE ROOT TABLE

 This script migrates the 'old' `owned_vehicles` database to an improved system.
 Very basic script and does the job.